 Femara (letrozole) - 4 indications

 advanced breast cancer in post-menopausal women; approved July 1997

-first-line treatment of postmenopausal women with hormone receptor positive or hormone receptor unknown locally advanced or metastatic breast cancer.
-The drug is a once-a-day oral treatment originally approved in 1997 for advanced breast cancer in postmenopausal women with disease progression following antiestrogen therapy.
+first-line treatment of postmenopausal women with hormone receptor positive or hormone receptor unknown locally advanced or metastatic breast cancer; approved January 2001

 Letrozole is a nonsteroidal competitive inhibitor of the aromatase enzyme system; it inhibits the conversion of androgens to estrogens.
 In adult non-tumor and tumor-bearing female animals, letrozole is as effective as ovariectomy in reducing uterine weight, elevating serum LH, and causing the regression of estrogen-dependent tumors.
 In contrast to ovariectomy, treatment with letrozole does not lead to an increase in serum FSH.
 Letrozole selectively inhibits gonadal steroidogenesis but has no significant effect on adrenal mineralocorticoid or glucocorticoid synthesis.